wkiri/MTE/src/pds4_bundle_template/document/readme.txt

   multiple target names, such as typos like "Commanche" for "Comanche" and abbreviations like "Hmp" for "Humphrey."

+Target mentions in sentences and documents:

-- documents.csv: Table containing information about each source publication.
-Fields include the document id, which consists of the year of publication, an underscore, and the abstract number; the abstract number; title; the authors (a comma separated list, so it is enclosed in double-quotes for parsing); the primary author's last name; the year of publication; venue (a quoted string with the conference name and abstract number); and document URL.
+- documents.csv: Table containing information about each source publication (currently LPSC abstracts).
+Fields include the document id, which consists of the year of publication, an underscore, and the LPSC abstract number; the abstract number; title; the authors (a comma separated list, so it is enclosed in double-quotes for parsing); the primary author's last name; the year of publication;

-- mentions.csv: Table linking target ids to each source sentence in which that target is mentioned.
-If a target occurs more than once in a sentence, the sentence appears only once in this table.
-The target id consists of the target name, a hyphen, and a mission code (e.g., "mpf", "phx", or "mer2") to disambiguate if target names are re-used between missions.
+  venue (a quoted string with the conference name and abstract number); and document URL.

+- sentences.csv: Table enumerating sentences with relevant content (e.g., targets, components, properties).
+Fields include the document id (as above), the sentence id, and the verbatim sentence.
   The sentence id consists of the document id followed by a hyphen and the index of the sentence in the document.

-- sentences.csv: Table enumerating sentences with relevant content (e.g., targets, components, properties).
-Fields include the document id (as above), the sentence id (as above), and the verbatim sentence.
 If the sentence contains a comma, it is enclosed in double-quotes.
 Any internal double-quotes (") were converted to two single-quotes ('') to meet PDS requirements.

+- mentions.csv: Table linking targets to each source sentence in which that target is mentioned.
+If a target occurs more than once in a sentence, that sentence appears only once in this table.
-- targets.csv: Table listing all targets.
-Fields include the target id (as above), the target name (with spaces represented as underscores), and the mission code (as above).
+  Fields include target id (as above) and sentence id (as above). between missions.

-  Note: not all targets have mentions.
-Only targets that are referred to by name in one of the contributing documents will appear in the 'mentions' table.
-For completeness, the targets table includes all targets named by each mission, which can also highlight targets that lack representation in the literature.

 Target composition and properties: